watson-developer-cloud/assistant-web-chat-service-desk-starter/src/oracle/webChat/README.md

 # Oracle Cloud B2C Service Integration Example

-This is a functioning service desk integration between Watson Assistant and Oracle Cloud's [B2C Service](https://docs.oracle.com/en/cloud/saas/b2c-service/21b/index.html) (previously Oracle Service Cloud).
+This is a functioning service desk integration between watsonx Assistant and Oracle Cloud's [B2C Service](https://docs.oracle.com/en/cloud/saas/b2c-service/21b/index.html) (previously Oracle Service Cloud).

 **Important:**  This is a reference implementation that provides an example of a fully functional integration.
 Make any necessary changes and perform robust testing before deploying this integration in production.